12 Day Itinerary in the South Australian Outback

 Clare Valley to Andamooka via Southern Flinders

-Once the car has been checked over, prepare to head out to the eccentric outback town of Andamooka.
-This leg is around 5-6 hours with minimal stops, but some portions of the road (from Roxby Downs to Andamooka) are unsealed.
-Settle in to outback time and allow the whole day to make your way out safely.
-You’ll find little towns, ruins and lookouts along the way that will catch your eye, so give yourself time to enjoy those unexpected discoveries.
+Once the car has been checked, prepare to head out to the eccentric outback town of Andamooka.
+This leg is around 5-6 hours with minimal stops.
+Settle into outback time and allow the whole day to make your way out safely.
+You’ll find little towns, ruins, and lookouts along the way that will catch your eye, so give yourself time to enjoy those unexpected discoveries.

 3 Nights in Andamooka: Opals, Fossils and Astronomy